sodapopinsky/fuse-heroku/readme.md

 We are not accepting issues on this repository.
 If you have anything to report, please use our ticket system: [withinpixels.ticksy.com](http://withinpixels.ticksy.com)

 ## Pull Requests
 If you want to contribute to the project, you can create pull requests.
-All pull requests must be done to the `dev` branch.
+All pull requests must be done to the `master` branch.